godaddy/gasket/docs/upgrade-to-6.md

 ### Inject Gasket Data

-We have created a new package, equipped with an HOC to inject a GasketData script tag into the DOM.
+We have created a new package, equipped with a HOC to inject a GasketData script tag into the DOM.
 This tag is used by the [@gasket/data] package to make server-side data available to the browser.

 ```diff